schen2011/mass_system/README.md

 - You can package the artifact with command : mvn clean install
 - Then you can find the artifact under target folder
 - You can run java -jar artifactname.jar to launch the application.
-- Start browser, open [H2 console] (https://localhost8080:h2-console) import data schema and data from sql files
+- Start browser, open [H2 console] (https://localhost8080:h2-console) import data schema and data from SQL files
 - Open the [UI] (https://localhost:8080)
 - Click client to search routes
 - Click administrator to simulate and modify the system